Bangalore hi-tech and beans

 The third Vivanta sibling, 327-room Vivanta by Taj, Yeshwantpur, Bangalore, is near the Bangalore International Exhibition Centre and serves up 18,000sq ft of function and banqueting space along with a separate convention centre.
 This could be a useful Bangalore conference hotels choice.

-Also in Whitefield is the smart, white cubist Alila Bangalore that makes a design statement with its clean lines, uncluttered interiors, woody hues, texture, and inviting sun drenched rooftop infinity pool set flush into a bleached-timber patio.
-This is not a large and gleaming muscle MICE hotel.
-It is a sanctuary.
+Also in Whitefield, the smart, white cubist Alila Bangalore (closed in mid 2015) to make way for the Holiday Inn Hotel & Suites Bengaluru Whitefield.
+Much of the former's design statement has been retained with clean lines, uncluttered interiors, woody hues, texture, and inviting sun drenched rooftop infinity pool set flush into a bleached-timber patio.

-In the technology district of this fast-growing city, the Alila, serves up its bread-and-butter 32sq m Studio Rooms with a balcony, work station, 32-inch television and complimentary WiFi.
-The 64sq m Soho Suite offers gleaming wooden floors underfoot, a living room with large flat-screen TV, and a bathroom with both shower and a soaking tub.
+In the technology district of this fast-growing city, Holiday Inn serves up free WiFi with free stays for kids under 12 years rooming with their parents.
+Its bread-and-butter 32sq m rooms offer a work station, 32-inch television, iPod dock, and perhaps a balcony.
+A 64sq m Suite offers gleaming wooden floors underfoot, a living room with large flat-screen TV, and a bathroom with both shower and a soaking tub.
+Expect a pillow menu, iron and ironing board and an in-room safe in all rooms.

 Once you’ve shed your pinstripes (or your crumpled tourist map), head to the spa or cool off in the rooftop swimming pool.
 Lemon Tree has several offerings in Gurgaon (across the border from Delhi) and is expanding its portfolio rapidly.